Will Smith resigns from Academy over Chris Rock slap at Oscars

 After Rock’s comment, Smith stood up and proceeded to walk towards the stage.

+“Uh oh...”
+Rock was heard uttering.
 Smith then proceeded to hit Rock and then walk off stage back to his seat.

 “Will Smith just smacked the s*** out of me,” said Rock, looking visibly shocked at the moment.